-The District anticipates that it may issue portions of its currently authorized but unissued bonds in installments over the next several years.
-Each future issue of unlimited tax bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate).
+Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate).
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
-In addition, voters may authorize the issuance of additional bonds or other contractual obligations secured by ad valorem taxes levied against property in the District.
 The issuance of additional bonds is subject to approval by the Commission pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.
+See "THE BONDS - Issuance of Additional Debt."
+See "FINANCIAL STATEMENT - Unlimited Tax Bonds Authorized but Unissued."
+The District currently anticipates that the principal amount issuance limitation of \$35,000,000 within the City Consent Agreement will be sufficient, together with other available District monies, to reimburse the Developer for all water, sanitary sewer and drainage services as well as park facilities for all areas now within the District